 Want to learn about even more trends from the 1980s?

-Take a trip into the past with this 32-page KardLet designed to capture what it was like to live in the 1980s.
-Whether you are trying to learn more about the time or remember all your nostalgic memories, the Rewind KardLets are great for keeping the past alive.
+Take a trip into the past with this 32-page KardLet® designed to capture what it was like to live in the 1980s.
+Whether you are trying to learn more about history or reflect on some nostalgic memories, the Rewind KardLets® are great for keeping the past alive.

-If you know anyone who would like to learn about the 1980s, Rewind KardLets also make a great gift and can double as a greeting card.
-Each KardLet comes with an envelope and a greeting section so you can write in who the KardLet is for and a special message just for them.
+If you know anyone who would like to learn about the 1980s, Rewind KardLets® also make a great gift and can double as a greeting card.
+Each KardLet® comes with an envelope and a greeting section, so you can write in who the KardLet® is for and add a special message just for them.
 Think of it as a greeting card that never gets thrown away.
 Who would want to throw away something they can always come back to and reminisce on the past with? it can be used for remembering good times or just comparing how different/similar things are today.